ai/audio-recorder-polyfill/README.md

 npm install --save audio-recorder-polyfill
 ```

-We recommend creating separated webpack bundle with polyfill.
-In this case,
+We recommend creating separated webpack/Parcel bundle with polyfill.
-polyfill will be downloaded only by Edge and Safari.
-Good browsers will
+In this case, polyfill will be downloaded only by Edge and Safari.
-download less.
+Good browsers will download less.

 ```diff
   entry: {